EiNSTeiN-/decompiler/README.md

 #### Phase 1: SSA form

-The first analysis plase takes care of transforming every instruction into its equivalent static single assignment form.
+The first analysis phase takes care of transforming every instruction into a form very close to static single assignment form.
 For example, `add eax, 1` becomes `eax = eax + 1`.
 Instructions that affect more than one memory location (such as push, pop, leave, etc) are expanded into their more basic representation, such that `pop edi` becomes `edi = *(esp)` followed by `esp = esp + 4`.

 This phase also attempt to track modifications to the eflags register.
-In particular, when a `test` or `cmp` instruction is encountered, the operands to the instruction are kept aside until a subsequent conditional jump instruction is encountered.
-At that point, an expression is formed such that it can be used as the condition that is part of an `if (...)` statement.
-For example, `test op1, op2` performs a bitwise AND on both operands and assigns 1 to ZF (zero flag) if all bits of the result are zero.
-Therefore, if a jz instruction is encountered, the statement `if ((op1 & op2) == 0)` can be constructed.
-Similarly, for the same operands, if a jnz is encountered, the statement `if ((op1 & op2) != 0)` can be constructed.
-If op1 and op2 are the same, then the conditions can be simplified to respectively `if (!op1)` and `if (op1)`.
+All status bits are supported, although only zf, cf, of and sf have a proper decompiled representation, and the af and pf eflags will be displayed as `PARITY(...)` or `ADJUST(...)`.
+Modifications to eflags are tracked by emitting assignments to special registers (named %eflags.*).
+When a jump instruction is later encountered, the corresponding condition is emitted using eflags as operands, for example, jz is emitted as `if(%eflags.zf == 0)`.
+Unused eflags are then eliminated as dead code, and used ones are propagated the normal way when replacing uses by definitions.

 #### Phase 2: definition-use tracking